Cultural Background & Education

 Writing universally for all cultures

-Apart from when making explicit references, this can occur in everyday language, because language is full of metaphors and idioms, some of which we could use without realizing.
-In some cases, these are based on history, sports, media, or other subjects that may be unclear to someone who has a different language, cultural background, or set of interests.
+Apart from explicit cultural references, this can occur in everyday language, because language is full of metaphors and idioms, some of which we could use without realizing.
+These may be based on history, sports, media, or other subjects that may be unclear to someone who has a different language, cultural background, or set of interests.

 We have included a few examples below.
 Once you start noticing these, you will realize they are everywhere!

 “It’s the bottom of the ninth” – requires baseball knowledge.

 - “We don’t have much time left”